composer/composer/doc/05-repositories.md

 using the code.

 Packagist is a Symfony2 application, and it is [available on GitHub](https://github.com/composer/packagist).
-It uses composer internally and acts as a proxy between VCS repositories and the composer users.
-It holds a list of all VCS packages, periodically re-crawls them, and exposes them as a composer repository.
+It uses Composer internally and acts as a proxy between VCS repositories and the Composer users.
+It holds a list of all VCS packages, periodically re-crawls them, and exposes them as a Composer repository.

 ### Toran Proxy

 [Toran Proxy](https://toranproxy.com/) is a web app much like Packagist but providing private package hosting as well as mirroring/proxying of GitHub and packagist.org.
 Check its homepage and the [Satis/Toran Proxy article](articles/handling-private-packages-with-satis.md) for more information.

 ### Satis